 Place your other cake layer on top, flipping this cake layer upside down so that the top of your cake has a flat bottom.
 Press down gently.

 Cover the entire cake with a thin layer of frosting.
 Smooth out the sides as much as possible.
 This will be your crumb coat.
-Chill the cake for about 20 minutes before using the remaining frosting to completely cover and frost the cake.
+Chill the cake for 15-20 minutes before using the remaining frosting to completely cover and frost the cake.

 (Optional: chocolate topping) In a small microwavable bowl, combine chocolate chips with milk.
 Microwave in 20 second intervals, stirring after each interval, until the chocolate is completely melted and smooth.
 The consistency of the chocolate should be pourable.
 Add in black food coloring until desired color is achieved.
 Use a spoon to create large puddles around the top of the cake (as shown in the photo) and some drips down the sides of the cake.
 Before the chocolate hardens, use remaining cream cheese frosting to create dollops around the edge of the cake and press in oreo cookies as decoration.

 Let the chocolate completely set before slicing.
 This cake should serve approximately 12 people.
 Enjoy!

 Note: Cake is best enjoyed the day it is made.
 Store in an air-tight container if leftovers remain.